enil/gitlab-api-plugin/README.md

     GitLabApiClient client = new GitLabApiClient("http://demo.gitlab.com", "jsmith", "123456");

+It is possible to temporarily assume the identity of another user with the method `impersonate(privateToken)` using the private token of that user:

+    // prints the name of the user with the provided private token System.out.println(client.impersonate("Wvjy2Krpb7y8xi93owUz").getCurrentUser().getName());
+    // prints "John Smith"

 ### Session

 It is possible to explicitly fetch a session using `getSession(login, password)` method on an existing client as opposed